 When graduate students become involved in disputes with their mentors that cannot be resolved by direct communication, the Graduate Programs Office will serve as informal or formal mediator depending on the particular circumstances.
 Students should feel free to contact the DOGE should such disputes.
 All such conversations are strictly confidential and the DOGE will work with the student to help resolve the dispute.
 Several formal avenues of appeal are available to graduate students to handle grievances concerning grades and instruction and for grievances related to scholarly and professional competence.
 All procedures start at the department or program level and lead through a series of steps to higher appeal channels.
-All such grievance occurred.
+All such grievance procedures must be initiated within 3 weeks after end of semester during which the alleged grievance occurred.
 The Mechanical Engineering's grievance procedure is outlined below.
 Information for appeals at higher levels can be found in the Graduate College Handbook.